lpsm-dev/certifications-guide/docs/aws/1-foundation/ai-practitioner/contents/resume.md

   - **On-Demand Inference**: Pay-per-use inference based on the number of input/output tokens.
 Ideal for low or sporadic usage.
   - **Provisioned Throughput**: Required for custom or fine-tuned models, providing guaranteed capacity for consistent, high-throughput inference.
   - **BedRock Agent**s: Deploy agents for multi-step workflows, integrating models with tools like Amazon Kendra and AWS Lambda to handle complex tasks.

 - **Tools**:
   - **AWS API Gateway**: Expose model as an API endpoint for integration with applications.

 - **Tools**:
   - **AWS API Gateway (Optional)**: Used to expose models as RESTful APIs, enabling seamless integration with other applications or microservices.
-It’s optional and typically used when you want external applications to interact with your model endpoint.
+It's optional and typically used when you want external applications to interact with your model endpoint.
   - SageMaker Deployment: Models are deployed via Docker images stored in Amazon ECR and deployed to Lambda (for Serverless Inference), EC2, EKS (Elastic Kubernetes Service), or ECS (Elastic Container Service), depending on use cases.
   - Instance Types:
     - Inf1: Optimized for cost-effective, high-performance deep learning inference using AWS Inferentia chips.